ss3rg3/ejac_wrapper/docs/readme.md

 - [ ] How to scroll

-- [ ] How to count docs in an index
+- [ ] How to count docs in an index.
+With search & size=0 it stops at 10k.
+Use aggregation?